daviseford/clean-text-utils/README.md

 ### .get

+`cleanTextUtils.get.capitalized` - Capitalizes the first character of a given string.

 `cleanTextUtils.get.checksum` - Given any data, returns a unique checksum.
 Pass in `md5` or `sha1` for different algorithms. `sha256` is enabled by default.

 `cleanTextUtils.get.filename` - Given a url or filepath, returns the filename.